 Benefits of a Profit Sharing Plan

-- High Contribution Limits: Employers can contribute up to the lesser of a quarter of an employee’s compensation or $$66k for 2024, making it a beneficial option for employee benefits.
+- High Contribution Limits: Employers can contribute up to the lesser of one-fourth of an employee’s compensation or $sixty-six thousand dollars for this year, making it a advantageous option for employee benefits.

 Setting Up a Profit Sharing Plan